Soban-27/Data1200-Exam/README.md

-#Ting å fikse:
-- Ferdig
+Assignment - Exam in DATA1200